 JH believes that the issue suggests that there is something wrong with the modelling itself and with the approach to setting prices.
 JH queried how Suppliers are supposed to forecast the ED3 first year tariff – RF stated that they would do this in the same way that they do for transmission charges.

-JH agreed with JK comment earlier regarding smoothing that change out over multiple years.
-JH also mentioned that the Working Group have aid that domestic Customers should be covered by the price cap and that this change would have less impact on them.
-This is a subset of Customers who are affected with a subset of tariffs - but for those tariffs, this change is hugely material.
+JH agreed with JK’s comment earlier regarding smoothing under or over recovery out over multiple years.
+JH also mentioned that the Working Group have said that domestic Customers should be covered by the price cap and that this change would have less impact on them.
+Although this change would affect a subset of Customers on a subset of tariffs for those tariffs this change is hugely material.

 Following the above discussions, the Chair confirmed that the Working Group/Secretariat will continue the development of the draft Consultation document on the basis that the proposal is seeking a reduction (preferably two-months).

-The Chair queried whether the Working Group would like to ask respondents for any alternative solutions (that are within scope of this DCUSA change) that the Working Group could consider – the Working Group agreed that it would be worth asking the question around alternative solutions to allow all respondents to have the opportunity to feedback, with the caveat that it can only be dealt with within the change and what this change allows in terms of its scope.
+The Chair queried whether the Working Group would like to ask respondents for any alternative solutions (that are within scope of this DCUSA change) that the Working Group could consider.
+The Working Group also agreed that it would be worth asking a question around other alternative solutions to allow all respondents to have the opportunity to feedback, with the caveat that those cannot be dealt with within this change proposal as what this change allows is limited in terms of its scope.
 It was noted that DCUSA is also limited in what can be covered within its scope.

 The Chair noted that any alternate solutions that are received via the Consultation that the Working Group and/or DCUSA cannot deal with directly due to being outside of the scope, the Working Group will ensure this is fed through to the relevant channels.